 On September 19th our eight IMPACT Pitch finalists will stand before a live audience to pitch how their inspiring business ideas will positively impact the community in attempts to win the $10,000 award for Best Established Business or the $10,000 award for Best Startup/ Early-Stage Business.
-Surrounded by family and friends while facing a panel of business leader judges, competitors will put their ideas on the line, pitching their small business dreams and actively working to make them come true.
+Surrounded by family and friends while facing a panel of business leader judges, competitors will put their ideas on the line.
+They will pitch their small business dreams and actively work to make them come true.
 Special awards of $2,000 will also be presented to best veteran, woman, community of color, LGBTQ+, and immigrant and/or refugee owned-businesses.
 Check out who you’ll meet at the IMPACT Pitch Live Competition and Showcase next week!
 To purchase tickets, visit businessimpactnw.org/tickets.

 Established Business Category:

 In 2009, the City of Seattle designated Lake City as an underserved community.
 The same year, we applied for our loan through Community Capital Development to create a third place in a neighborhood lacking a resilient business core.
 Now it is 2019, and we are widely seen as the most community-oriented business in Lake City.

 We offer our space as a meeting place for community groups.
 We’re actively involved in the creation of the several neighborhood groups, one of which is now known as Build Lake City Together and has a full-time staff.
 We provide a grassroots gathering point for the Lake City Community.

 Kaffeeklatsch Seattle is also also the only business in Lake City with a designated kid’s area.
 This was an important point during our planning stages.
 As a single mother, I always found it difficult to be in an open space and meet with friends and family.
 Not having a dedicated space for kids makes for lonely parents.
 Our success is measured in the groups of toddlers watching us bake every morning.